intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 *Note:* You may need to log in your HuggingFace account to access the model files.
 Please refer to [HuggingFace login](https://huggingface.co/docs/huggingface_hub/quick-start#login).

+**Alternatively, you can run the Jupyter Notebook to see ipex.llm with BF16 and various other quick start examples.**

+Additional setup instructions for running the notebook can be found [here](../README.md#23-optional-setup-for-running-jupyter-notebooks).

 ## 2.1 Quick example for running Llama2-7b

 ### 2.1.1 To run generation task and benchmark performance